- Are you covered by insurance?

 It is always wise to ask your GP about seeing a specialist and to have a formal referral letter.
 Your family doctor should be in overall charge of your medical situation.
 Insurance companies will insist on this.
 Non-insured patients can be seen without a referral if necessary, but they should bring their previous medical records with them.

-If you have a complaint or would like to report anything, please email: firstname.lastname@example.org or you can contact the clinic on:
+If you have a complaint or would like to report anything, please email: firstname.lastname@example.org.

 - Do you work on the NHS?